emarsden/dash-mpd-cli/README.md

   particular WebM containers and more encryption formats), whereas mp4decrypt mostly works with MPEG Common Encryption.

+- Support for **[rewriting the MPD manifest](https://emarsden.github.io/dash-mpd-cli/rewriting.html)** before downloading, for example to replace the URL of certain segments by other URLs, or to drop certain Periods based on different criteria (such as the CDN or DAI server they originate from, the content language).
+The rewriting instructions are specified by a user-supplied XSLT stylesheet, which is applied to the XML of the MPD manifest (see the `--xslt-stylesheet` commandline argument).
+A convenience form for dropping elements based on an XPath specification is also provided (see the `--drop-elements` commandline argument).
+This functionality depends on the xsltproc commandline tool.

 - XLink elements (only with actuate=onLoad semantics), including resolve-to-zero.

 - All forms of segment index info: SegmentBase@indexRange, SegmentTimeline,